Create the baseline Shared Context Engineering context directory structure.

 100%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an excellent, well-crafted skill.
-It is concise and token-efficient, provides fully executable commands with validation checkpoints, handles the edge case of no-code repos, and includes a clear feedback loop for error recovery.
-The structure is clean and appropriately scoped for its single-purpose nature.
+It is concise, fully actionable with executable commands, includes explicit validation with error recovery, and handles the edge case of no-code repos.
+The structure is clean and appropriately scoped for a single-purpose bootstrapping task.

 | Dimension | Reasoning | Score |